Never Forget: Southern California Ceremonies Mark 20th Anniversary Of 9/11 Attacks

 LOS ANGELES (CBSLA) — Southern Californians will mark the 20th anniversary of the Sept.
 11, 2001 terrorist attacks with remembrance ceremonies on Saturday.

 Nearly 3,000 people were killed in four coordinated attacks on the World Trade Center in New York, the Pentagon in Washington D.C., and a plane crash into a field in Pennsylvania the morning of Sept.
 11, 2001.
 In the 20 years since, Sept.
-11 has been declared a national day of service and remembrance.READ MORE: 5 Injured After Military Vehicle Overturns On 215 Freeway In Menifee
+11 has been declared a national day of service and remembrance.READ MORE: TSA Doubles Fines For Passengers Who Refuse To Wear Face Masks On Planes

 The City of Beverly Hills will hold its annual ceremony in its 9/11 Memorial Garden.
 The 5:30 p.m. ceremony will include a wreath laying, ringing of the bell, playing of taps, a 21-gun salute and a flyover in partnership with the city of Los Angeles.
 The 9/11 Memorial Garden at 445 N. Rexford Drive is open daily and includes a Twin Towers floor beam at the center of the site.